LEIC-ES-2021-22/3LEIC05T1/README.md

 ## Vision Stament

 For FEUP's Moodle users frustrated with the need to use a diffrent app, Uni Moodle Module integrates Moodle into the Uni app, allowing users to take advantage of Moodle's main features.
-Unlike the Moodle app the UMM doesn't require constant internet connection and forgoes the
+Unlike the Moodle app the UMM doesn't require constant internet connection allowing for quick reference to previously visualized documents.

 ## Main Features
  - List current curicular units